EMDR: Treatment For Trauma, Anxiety, And PTSD In The UK

 What is EMDR therapy?

 EMDR is an approach to therapy developed in the 1980s.
-The approach has two key goals: to desensitize the person from the intensity of their traumatic memory and to help them reprocess the memory so it causes less distress going forward.
-EMDR is one form of therapy recommended as one of the treatment options for PTSD by the UK’s National Institute for Health and Care Excellence (NICE) and other authoritative bodies.
+The approach, which has had its clinical credibility recognised in the UK, has two key goals: to desensitize the person from the intensity of their traumatic memory and to help them reprocess the memory so it causes less distress going forward.
+EMDR is one treatmentrecommended as one of the treatment options for PTSD by the National Institute for Health and Care Excellence (NICE) and other authoritative bodies.

 Who is a good candidate for eye movement desensitization and reprocessing for trauma?